 Q: What type of help is available for families?

-A: The professionals at AAC understand that successful rehabilitation for the addict includes help for the family members affected by the addiction.
+A: The professionals at ATC understand that successful rehabilitation for the addict includes help for the family members affected by the addiction.
 Family is strongly encouraged to participate in weekend family program as well as an intensive, three day family workshop.
 Additionally, there is an on-going weekly family support group to help a client’s family help the client.

 Q: Is there ongoing support after leaving treatment?

-A: AAC feels that a network of support is essential to a successful program of recovery.
+A: ATC feels that a network of support is essential to a successful program of recovery.
 After graduation Alumni is encouraged to participate in our Aftercare Group.
 In our Aftercare group our trained professionals will help the individual combine their newly gained knowledge and skills to maintain a healthy recovering lifestyle.
-AAC’s staff is also dedicated to supporting those who have begun the journey of recovery by providing an array of alumni activities, events and service opportunities.
+ATC’s staff is also dedicated to supporting those who have begun the journey of recovery by providing an array of alumni activities, events and service opportunities.

 Q: What is the treatment process?